-The interdisciplinary major in Latino and Latin American Studies offers an understanding of hemispheric relationships between people and cultures of Latin America and the Caribbean, and those of the United States.
+The interdisciplinary major in Latino and Latin American Studies offers an understanding of hemispheric relationships between the peoples and cultures of Latin America and the Caribbean, and those of the United States.
 It explores interconnected histories and contemporary economic, social, and political challenges including migration, transnational communities, and economic development.
-Completion of the B.A. in Latino and Latin American Studies prepares the student for work in government, community agencies, international organizations, business, journalism, and communications, or for graduate studies that lead to careers in researching and teaching.

 Through enhanced course work and focused research, the major with honors in Latin American Studies prepares the student to work effectively and knowledgeably in government, international organizations, business, journalism, and communications, or to pursue graduate studies which lead to careers in research and/or teaching in the social sciences and humanities.

 The interdisciplinary major with honors in Latin American Studies consists of a minimum of 36 credit hours of course work, including seven required course selections as specified below (21 credit hours) and additional courses (15 credits) as described below.
 In addition, intermediate proficiency in Spanish or Portuguese, though not a prerequisite for major with honors study, must be demonstrated for completion of the major with honors; language courses undertaken to satisfy this requirement do not count toward the major with honor's total credit hours.